Senior-Project-STM/stm-code-repo/STMArduino/README.md

 STMArduino
 ==========
+We were planning on using the Arduino to control the various DACS, and ADCS required to operate the microscope.
+We decided to the the Arduino as it was fairly cheap, yet still had the hardware controls that we needed.
+As we were not able to finish the hardware, we could not finish the code for this section.

-This is our Arduino code.
-It is merely a demo right now to show communication between the Raspberry Pi and Arduino.
-It will eventually control the DACs and ADC and do actual scans.
+Right now, it is merely a demo to show communication between the Raspberry Pi and Arduino.

 ##License